CTF-handbooks/ctf-handbooks.github.io/Writerside/topics/Testing-a-Map-for-Capture-the-Flag.md

 # Testing a Map for Capture the Flag

 ## Prerequisites

+> It is not recommended to test maps on a mobile device - Android or iOS/iPadOS.
+> {style="warning"}

 1. Minetest version 5.7 or above.
 The latest stable version is always recommended.
    > If your version is outdated, download the latest from the [official Minetest website](https://www.minetest.net/).
    > {style="note"}